TomasVDDC/LesPantheres/README.md

 ## Milestone 1 (29th March, 5pm)

-**10% of the final grade**

-This is a preliminary milestone to let you set up goals for your final project and assess the feasibility of your ideas.
-Please, fill the following sections about your project.

-_(max.
-2000 characters per section)_

 ### Dataset

 We are using a dataset from the Bureau of Transportation Statistics : "On-Time : Marketing Carrier On-Time Performance".
 It contains critical information on commercial US flights.
 For example scheduled and actual departure and arrival times, canceled and diverted flights, causes of delay and cancellation, air time among others.
 Because of the provided interface we can directly pick which features to keep before downloading the data, which reduces the amount of filtering needed.